espanido

 • Junio tiene días largos. - June has long days.

-• El cinco de mayo es una fiesta. - The fifth of May is a holiday.
+• El doce de octubre es una fecha importante. - The twelfth of October is an important date.

 • El dos de abril es el Día del Libro Infantil. - The second of April is Children's Book Day.